s3781493/Digital-Writing/exercises.md

 in the space between shoes and pedals is where the movement happens. movement can only happen in that space, in the connective tissue between two things.
 The pedals make the riding happen for the bike, they make the chain turn and the chain makes the wheels go faster than the beat of your feet racing around to the steady, thumping pace of music.
 That’s why it’s a cycle, cycling, running around itself, coming back to the beginning, and searching for the end is.
 Waiting for the beat to hit the final round.
 Keep going because the word ends.
 That’s the beauty of the bike, it never ends.
 The suspense lies in between the soles of your shoes and the next time they connect with the pedals.
 They wait patiently.
 It’s a good name, it’s the kind of name I wish I thought of myself. ![image](https://github.com/s3781493/digital-writing-folio/assets/162092719/f9615579-8462-4501-b5fc-7bdfb1c4e33d)

 ### O:

+blood runs thicker than glass in a church when it’s a 30 metre drop from the bell tower. rapunzel’s hair trailing down the ancient bluestone wouldn’t have stood a chance against the fossil fuel giants, a giant burning footstep that licks flames to and from the garden, stained shards litter the floor and it’s an honest godsend that they do.

 ### D:

 I want to clutch the moment between the thoughts and feelings and find the words, but it’s like trying to catch a fairy dancing around the circle of mushrooms that sprung up in your garden overnight.
 Once I caught a blowfly and I felt it quivering in between the creases of my palm, searching for a path towards the light with its thousand eyes, and that’s when I knew everything was real.
 That satellite dish makes me sick like there’s hierarchy, a circle of life, like we didn’t make that up. like we don’t tread heavily, heels dig everywhere we go.

 ### Y:

+practicing weaving needles is practicing making shapes, around and around rubbing up against each other and sometimes their lips touch, only for a moment, a brush with time. like the fly who rubs her small hands together, creating enough power to charge a fly-sized generator, and I wonder if they set it up in a park somewhere and play music out of their fly-sized speakers, dancing, holding hands, bumping into each other.

 ### E: